Nordgaren/Elden-Ring-Debug-Tool/README.md

 **[inuNorii](https://github.com/inunorii)** Creator of The Grand Archives table, which I also used for this, and one of the admins at TGA Discord.
 **[FrankvdStam](https://github.com/FrankvdStam)** Helped with the build action and general troubleshooting.
 **[King Borehaha](https://github.com/kingborehaha/DS-Gadget-Local-Loader)** Who's local loading system has worked really well for a lot of things, including this project
-**jamesq7** For helping figure out the cheat for enabling the map during combat.
+**jamesq7** For helping figure out the cheat for enabling the map during combat and his rewrite of Wulfs Target script **wulf2k** For helping figure out the cheat for enabling the map during combat and his rewrite of Wulfs Target script

 # Change Log
+### Beta 0.6.1

+* Fixed a bug where some enemies didn't show up in target.

+* Fixed a bug where double clicking in the Inventory datagrid would cause the tool to crash.

 ### Beta 0.6

 * Added target debug tab.
 Work in progress, but gives some basic information.